hJoyBoyh/CRUD-AI-voice-bot/README.md

 # CRUD-AI-voice-bot
-AI agent that do CRUD operation on your application
+Phone Call AI agent that does CRUD operation on your application
 ## Stack use
-- python
+- Python
-- twilio
+- Twilio
 - OpenAi